-The editors and agents below have provided the genres they are seeking to acquire or represent, in their own words–and they often identify specific genres they are not seeking to decrease ambiguity.
+For the May 8-9, 2020 Atlanta Writers Conference, the editors and agents below have provided the genres they are seeking to acquire or represent, in their own words–and they often identify specific genres they are not seeking as well, to decrease ambiguity.
+Please pay attention to these details to avoid wasting your time and money!
 In addition to reading this information, you also should review their agency/publisher websites, do an Internet search on them–their manuscript wish lists, Twitter/Instagram feeds, interviews with them and/or what other agents, editors, and authors have written about them–and make sure you’re a good fit with their tastes and attitudes.

 What if you have two different book projects?
 It’s still a risk to pitch the same agent or editor you’re getting a critique from (just as it’s a risk to get two critiques or two pitches with the same person), because if this person is interested in the first book project, they will want to focus on that one with you rather than tackle two projects simultaneously.
 If that person is not interested in the first one, there’s a likelihood they won’t be interested in the second one either.
 So, as you’re reading the descriptions below, please consider as many individuals as possible rather than setting your sights on just one.
 During the registration process, you will see who has spots remaining for each activity and you can choose accordingly.
 That record of open spots is always up-to-date.

 What if you have a self-published book you want to pitch and/or get a sample critiqued?
-If agents and editors are open considering a self-published work for traditional publishing, you will see this noted in their bios below.
-However, most industry professionals prefer to only consider never-published manuscripts so they don’t have to deal with copyright issues and other problems that already-released books present.
-If you have a self-published work you want to pitch or get critiqued but aren’t sure whether the agent(s)/editor(s) you have in mind would be receptive, contact Atlanta Writers Conference Director George Weinstein at firstname.lastname@example.org and he will ask for you.
+If agents and editors are open considering a previously self-published work for traditional publishing, you will see this noted in their bios below.
+Be aware that most industry professionals prefer to only consider never-published manuscripts so they don’t have to deal with copyright issues and other problems that already-released books present.

-NOTE: At the bottom of each editor/agent bio, we indicate if manuscript critique and/or pitch spots are full–but waitlists are available–or are closed because a deadline has passed.
+NOTE: At the bottom of each editor/agent bio, we indicate if manuscript critique and/or pitch spots are full and waitlists are available.
 There is no charge for waitlist spots, so there is no risk in registering for one; if a spot opens for you due to another participant’s cancellation, you will be informed by email and will pay for the activity at that time.
-If you want to put your name on any waitlists, you may register for those–please go to the Registration page and use the Cvent system link to do so.
+If you want to put your name on any waitlists, you must register for those just like any other activity–please go to the Registration page and use the Cvent system link provided there to do so.